lddubeau/wed/packages/core/doc/help.rst

   from Chrome 34.
 It was reintroduced in Chrome 35.
 We'll probably never have support for Chrome 34.

+* Firefox 24: there was a bug in Firefox 24 that required special handling.
+The special code path has been removed, and won't come back.

 * Antique browsers.

 * Oddball browsers or other software or hardware systems that present web